Fathom (1967 film): Development

 He wrote the script in Boris Karloff's old house.
 Semple wrote the first twenty pages "making it up as I went along...
 I made every page exciting".

 Semple says he sent the first twenty pages to Fox and David Brown and Richard Zanuck liked it.
 They gave it to John Koch, who they wanted to produce.
 Koch insisted on writing the script with Semple line by line.

-The lead was given to Raquel Welch.
+The lead was given to Raquel Welch, who was only 5 feet, 6 inches tall, so they had to make up explanations of why she was called Fathom.
 She was a 20th Century Fox contractee who had leapt to fame with Fantastic Voyage and One Million Years B.C..
 This inspired Fox to give her her first starring vehicle.

 Semple recalled "The movie MODESTY BLAISE came out and it was a spectacular flop.

 So that cooled off the whole project, they were stuck with it."

-Shooting
+Filming

 Filming started September 1966.
 It was shot in Cártama, Mijas, Málaga, Torremolinos, Nerja, in Andalucía, Spain and Shepperton Studios, Shepperton, Surrey, England.
 Semple says that Welch and Martinson had a fight on the first day of filming and never spoke throughout the rest of the shoot.

 Semple also said "Franco was still in command then, there were a lot of things in the script they didn't like, so a lot of the script was thrown away on the first days shooting."

 Second unit director Peter Medak later said of working with Welch:

 She was at that time quite inexperienced, exactly like one of those American drum majorettes.
 But she tried very hard and went to see the rushes each day, gradually improving.
 'Who's this dumb broad?' people used to say.
 But I said: 'You wait.
 I'll bet she made it.'
 I liked her very much because she was such a genuine person.
 And she had a beautiful body which always helps.

 "I played a blown up Barbie doll", said Welch later.
 "I have never appeared completely nude but I don't condemn people who do."

 Shortly after filming ended Welch announced she would marry her manager, Patrick Curtis.